 - Walkers in crosswalks and implied crosswalks at locations with no marked intersections.

-Of particular interest, driving at high speeds greatly escalates the chances of hitting a pedestrian with a car, truck, or motorcycle.
+Of particular interest, driving at high speeds significantly escalates the chances of hitting a pedestrian with a car, truck, or motorcycle.

 When Does the Injured Pedestrian Have the Legal Footing to Make a Plea for Damages?

-But sometimes even sour lemons can be converted into lemonade.
-Lawyers know the test isn't whether you were injured by a car, animal, uneven sidewalk, broken sidewalk, road debris or other pathway matter.
+But sometimes sour lemons can be converted into lemonade.
+Lawyers know the test isn't whether you were injured by a car, animal, uneven sidewalk, broken sidewalk, road debris, or other pathway matter.
 Yes, this remains an element used to get clients paid.

 But there has to be a connection to another person's negligence in causing or creating the conditions leading to the patient's impairments.
 If so, the injured parties become eligible to make a plea for compensatory money damages.
 Is it making sense so far?